LocalStorage vs SessionStorage: Architecture, Limits & Production Patterns

 Per-Origin Limits & Eviction Triggers

 The baseline quota for both APIs is ~5 MB per origin across modern Chromium and Firefox engines.
 Safari historically enforces a similar limit (~5 MB) but may prompt users for additional storage in some scenarios.
 When limits are reached, the browser throws a synchronous QuotaExceededError.
+The full mechanics of how browsers allocate and reclaim space are covered in Storage Quotas & Eviction Policies.

 Under disk pressure, browsers may silently evict storage. localStorage is generally treated as persistent, but aggressive OS cleanup (especially on mobile) can trigger unexpected clears.
 Always wrap writes in explicit try/catch blocks and monitor available space using navigator.storage.estimate():